Garden Renovation Costs

 Many garden renovations won't need planning permission - but this largely depends on what you're planning to do.

-It's critical to be aware of the rules and regulations, as if you proceed with work that requires planning permission without getting it first, you may be forced to reverse or adjust the work.
+It's critical to be aware of the rules and regulations, as if you proceed with garden design work that requires planning permission without getting it first, you may be forced to reverse or adjust the work.

 Sheds